 What’s Next?

 So that’s it!
-That’s all that you need to know about the PMF application process in 25 pages or less.
-We hope this guide and the accompanying web-based resources at http://pathtopmf.com were helpful to you.
+That’s all that you need to know about the PMF application process in 100 pages or less.
+We hope this guide and the accompanying web-based resources were helpful to you.

-In fact, would you do us a favor?
-If you used this guide and it helped you to become a Finalist, would you let us know?
-Send an email to andrew@govloop.com and tell your story.
+If you are one of the people who are lucky enough to make it, would you do us a favor?
+If you used this guide and it helped you to become a Finalist and get a job with an agency, would you let us know?
+Send an email to andrew@govloop.com and tell us your story.

 Who knows?
-Maybe you will be passing along your own hard-won advice to the next generation of PMFs.
+Maybe you will be passing along your own hard-won advice to the next generation of PMFs in a future iteration of this guide!

 We wish you the best in the application process – and sincerely hope that you’re one of them.